 The SubnetLine feature class stores a set of linear features, each representing a subnetwork.
-The purpose of the SubnetLine feature class is for visualization during editing and generating subnetwork maps.
-Each linear feature is composed of an aggregation of line features in a subnetwork with valid asset types.
+The purpose of the SubnetLine feature class is to aid visualization during editing, enable generation of subnetwork maps, and output summary information about the subnetworks.

-The SubnetLine feature class is a read-only, system-provided feature class that is only updated internally by the execution of certain utility network tools.
-All valid connected lines comprise a single feature for the subnetwork in the SubnetLine class.
-The lines that are used in the SubnetLine feature class are specified in the subnetwork definition for the tier using the Aggregated Lines for SubnetLine feature class property.
-Since associations are not represented for the SubnetLine feature class, line features representing a subnetwork can be multipart.
+The SubnetLine feature class is a read-only, system-provided feature class that is updated internally by the running of certain utility network tools.
+All valid connected lines are aggregated to comprise a single feature for the subnetwork in the SubnetLine class.
+The lines aggregated to create the SubnetLine feature class are specified in the subnetwork definition for the tier using the Aggregated Lines for SubnetLine Feature Class parameter.
+These aggregated lines are a subset of the Valid Lines defined for the tier.
+Since associations are not represented in the SubnetLine feature class, a subnetwork can be represented as multipart.

 The SubnetLine feature class is updated by the following operations: